openenclave/openenclave/docs/GettingStartedDocs/Contributors/WindowsSGX1FLCGettingStarted.md

 ## Build

-Launch the [x64 Native Tools Command Prompt for VS 2017]( https://docs.microsoft.com/en-us/dotnet/framework/tools/developer-command-prompt-for-vs) Normally this is accessible under the `Visual Studio 2017` folder in the Start Menu.
+Launch the [x64 Native Tools Command Prompt for VS(2017 or 2019)]( https://docs.microsoft.com/en-us/dotnet/framework/tools/developer-command-prompt-for-vs)
 To build, first create a build directory ("build" in the example below) and change directory into it.
 Then run `cmake` to configure the build and generate the Makefiles, and then build by running `ninja`.

-To build debug enclaves
+To build debug enclaves:
 ```cmd
 cd C:\openenclave
 mkdir build\x64-Debug